cherryWood55/Object-Oriented-Programming/README.md

 # Object Oriented Programming
-Define new concepts in OOP such as Instance variables, Class variables, Method Overriding, Inheritance.
+Concepts in OOP such as Instance variables, Class variables, Method Overriding, Inheritance.